Azure/azure-sdk/releases/2020-11/js.md

 ##### Breaking Changes on @azure/service-bus@7.0.0

-- For the breaking changes since version `7.0.0-preview.8`, check out the changelog: [link](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/service-bus/CHANGELOG.md#700-2020-11-23).
+- For all the updates in version `7.0.0`(since version `1.1.x`), check out the changelog: [link](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/service-bus/CHANGELOG.md#700-2020-11-23)(also includes the breaking changes since version `7.0.0-preview.8`).

 ##### New Features on @azure/service-bus@7.0.0-preview.8